Alberto Gilardino: Prandelli era

 After the embarrassment that was the 2010 World Cup, Cesare Prandelli was chosen as Italy's new coach.
 On 7 September 2010, Gilardino scored the first goal in the 5–0 victory against the Faroe Islands in the second qualification match for Euro 2012.
-On 29 March 2011, Gilardino was made captain in a friendly match between Ukraine-Italy (0–2) held in Kiev, 30 years since a Fiorentina player (Giancarlo Antognoni) last held the Azzurri captaincy.
+On 29 March 2011, Gilardino was made captain in a friendly match between Ukraine-Italy (0–2) held in Kyiv, 30 years since a Fiorentina player (Giancarlo Antognoni) last held the Azzurri captaincy.

 As result of his good form after his arrival at Bologna, Gilardino was called back to the national team, alongside his teammate Alessandro Diamanti.
 On 7 October 2012, after an absence of over a year, Gilardino was called up again for the 2014 World Cup qualifying matches against Armenia and Denmark.
 On 6 February, in the friendly against the Netherlands, Gilardino came on as a sub in the final minutes, providing an assist for Marco Verratti's equaliser.
 On 31 May 2013, Gilardino scored a goal in Azzurri's 4–0 victory against San Marino.

 After the positive performance against San Marino, Gilardino was called up for the 2013 FIFA Confederations Cup in Brazil by Prandelli on 3 June 2013.
 He came on for Mario Balotelli in the second half for the first group match against Mexico on 16 June.
 After Balotelli's injury, Gilardino took his place for all of Italy's subsequent matches, including the semi-final against Spain, and the victorious third place match against Uruguay.

 On 6 September 2013, as Mario Balotelli and Pablo Daniel Osvaldo were suspended, Gilardino made the starting eleven for the match against Bulgaria, qualifying for the 2014 World Cup, his first half goal sealing a 1–0 win for the Azzurri.
-This goal helped Gilardino to overtake Roberto Bettega on the all-time leading scorers' list of the Italian national team, and made him the first Genoa player to score a goal for the Azzurri since Riccardo Carapellese scored in the match against France on 12 February 1956.
+This goal helped Gilardino to overtake Roberto Bettega on the all-time leading scorers' list of the Italy national team, and made him the first Genoa player to score a goal for the Azzurri since Riccardo Carapellese scored in the match against France on 12 February 1956.